 Rae X. Yan is an Assistant Professor of British Literature from 1830-1900 at the University of Florida where she teaches undergraduate and graduate courses on Victorian literature, the nineteenth-century British novel, nineteenth-century literature and science studies, Golden Age children's literature, and video game studies.

-She is currently at work on a monograph project about anatomizing as a joint literary and scientific practice during the Victorian era, tentatively titled Correspondences of the Human Frame: Anatomy, Literature, and Form in the Victorian Era.
-Her articles have appeared in Dickens Studies Annual and English Literature in Transition, 1880-1920.
+She is currently at work on a monograph project about anatomizing as a joint literary and scientific practice during the Victorian era, tentatively titled The Human Frame: Anatomy, Literature, and Form in the Victorian Era.
+Her articles have appeared in Nineteenth-Century Contexts, Nineteenth-Century Gender Studies, English Literature in Transition, 1880-1920, and Dickens Studies Annual.
 She has given talks on subjects as wide-ranging as the study of human tissue in George Eliot’s Middlemarch to the artistic representation of pugs as symbol of empire during the eighteenth century.
 Her interest in digital humanities focuses on empathy games and digital literacy.
 You can download and read her CV here.

 Students who want to learn more about Dr. Yan's course offerings and her guidelines for directing honors theses, providing letters of reference, and mentoring should turn to the menu under "Teaching."